 A dedicated physical compute platform can provide a high degree of isolation which may be desirable in some early deployment scenarios.
 However, the compute resources must be pre-engineered.
 A VM offers the possibility of allowing the compute resources assigned to a controller to be modified as the deployment evolves.

-It is desirable to be able to migrate a “running” controller between different compute platforms (e.g., from a dedicated physical computer to a VM).
+It is desirable to be able to migrate a “running” controller between different compute platforms (e.g., from a dedicated bare metal (physical) computer to a VM).

 Install base controller software.
 This software creates a control construct that can be used to configure the rest of the controller.